 - 5 cups water may vary if you are using a normal pot, adjust to get the required consistency.

-- Wash and soak the lentil in water for at least an hour (If cooking in a normal pot, soak for 3-4 hours).
+- Wash and soak the lentils in water for at least an hour (If cooking in a normal pot, soak for 3-4 hours).

-- After an hour, put the soaked lentil, around 5 cups of water, salt, and turmeric powder in a pressure cooker and cook until 5 whistles on medium flame.
+- After an hour, put the soaked lentils, around 5 cups of water, salt, and turmeric powder in a pressure cooker and cook until 5 whistles on medium flame.

 - Heat oil in a pan, add cumin seeds, and saute for a few seconds until they become fragrant.

 - Add garlic paste and cook until the raw smell goes away and then add the onion.
 Cook until it starts turning brown.

-- Add dried coriander and chili powder, stir fry for a few seconds until they become fragrant.
+- Add coriander powder and chili powder, stir for around 30 seconds.

 - Now, add tomatoes and cook until they turn mushy.

 - Pour boiled lentil, ginger, and coriander leaves.
 Mix and cook for 5 minutes.

 - Finally, add lime juice, garnish with coriander leaves, and serve with rice or roti.